EXCLUSIVE: MJ the Musical Heading for Melbourne – Charlie Carter Reviews

 If you have feedback on this Michael Jackson podcast episode, we’d love to hear from you.
 Contact us at themjcast@icloud.com or find the links to our many social networks on www.themjcast.com.
 Keep Michaeling!

-• If you have the means, consider donating through PayPal to help cover our costs.
+• If you have the means, consider a donation in any amount through PayPal to help cover our costs of creating the show.
 All proceeds go towards online running costs, upgrading equipment, and charity donations.
-Learn all about the various ways you can support The MJCast through visiting our website.

 • We also have an official merchandise shop.
 Support The MJCast and Michael Jackson all at the same time by buying some of our fun merch.